• 413-586-1908

 Compensation

-The salary range for a full-time teacher is $43,300 to $58,300 based upon experience.
+The base salary for a full-time teacher starts at $44,166.

 Benefits include employer contributions to health and dental plans and a 403(b) plan, short- term and long-term disability insurance, sick time, personal time, and professional development funding.
 Tuition remission is available for eligible children enrolling at Hartsbrook.